Q7 Stop the Bullying

 Can you identify a cyberbully and be prepared to take the bully out of Cyberbully?
 Learn some ways to protect yourself online.

-Cyberbullying: bullying that takes place using electronic technology.
+Cyberbullying: Cyberbullying is bullying that takes place using electronic technology.
 Electronic technology includes devices and equipment such as cell phones, computers, and tablets as well as communication tools including social media sites, text messages, chat, and websites.

 1. Watch video above by Emma